WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step3-Play-the-game-trinket/README.md

 <p>

-In the next step we will introduce code to make the game run over again without having to click Run each time.
+In the next step we will introduce code to make the game run again without having to click Run each time.

 [Go to Step 4 for trinket](../Step4-Play-again-trinket)